docsforadobe/javascript-tools-guide/docs/user-interface-tools/event-handling.md

 - Event objects are normally created by ScriptUI and passed to your event handler.
-However, you can simulate a user action by constructing an event object using [ScriptUI.events.createEvent()](scriptui-class.md#scriptui-events-createevent), and sending it to a target object’s controlobj-dispatchEvent function.
+However, you can simulate a user action by constructing an event object using [ScriptUI.events.createEvent()](scriptui-class.md#scriptui-events-createevent), and sending it to a target object's controlobj-dispatchEvent function.
 - A helper object, [Keyboard state object](environment.md#environment-keyboard-state), provides global access to the keyboard state during function execution, outside the event-handling framework.